"Human beings are perhaps never more frightening than when they are

 but it makes a mockery of God by making him the author-initiator of

 evil and suffering.
-Down through the centuries it has wasted a lot of theological effort.
+Down through the centuries it has caused a lot of

 If this idea were true, I would ask, "What is the point of